 Finding scholarships, particularly those for which you qualify, requires some digging.
 Fortunately, there are some resources available to make the search easier.

-We recommend searching the following databases for scholarships that fit your circumstances:
+If a weekly newsletter isn’t enough, there are plenty of online scholarship databases you can search.
+We recommend searching the following sites for scholarships that fit your circumstances:

 All four databases have a wide range of scholarships, from program-specific scholarships to scholarships pertaining to your hobbies.

-Contact counselors in high school and college and let them know you’re looking for scholarships.
-They’ll help you narrow down what kind of scholarships you may qualify for, and where to look for them.
+Contact your high school and college counselors and let them know you’re looking for scholarships.
+They’ll help you narrow down what kind of scholarships you may qualify for and where to look for them.

 Teachers and Coaches